Task-based language teaching: Pre-task

 In the pre-task, the teacher will present what will be expected from the students in the task phase.
 Additionally, in the "weak" form of TBLT, the teacher may prime the students with key vocabulary or grammatical constructs, although this can mean that the activity is, in effect, more similar to the more traditional present-practice-produce (PPP) paradigm.
 In "strong" task-based learning lessons, learners are responsible for selecting the appropriate language for any given context themselves.
 The instructors may also present a model of the task by either doing it themselves or by presenting picture, audio, or video demonstrating the task.
+In a critical task cycle, this stage is often preceded by a critical needs analysis to ensure the theme—such as gender representation or media bias—is relevant to the students' specific social reality.
+Furthermore, teachers may curate "deliberately incomplete" authentic inputs, such as biased magazine covers, to provoke critical inquiry.

 Task

 During the task phase, the students perform the task, typically in small groups, although this depends on the type of activity.
 Unless the teacher plays a particular role in the task, the teacher's role is typically limited to one of an observer or counselor—thereby making it a more student-centered methodology.
+When implemented from a critical perspective, the teacher also acts as a mediator of "critical dialogue," using the task to facilitate the co-construction of knowledge and the "naming" of social realities.

 Review

 If learners have created tangible linguistic products, e.g. text, montage, presentation, audio or video recording, learners can review each other's work and offer constructive feedback.
 If a task is set to extend over longer periods of time, e.g. weeks, and includes iterative cycles of constructive activity followed by review, TBLT can be seen as analogous to Project-based learning.
+In critical frameworks, this review culminates in a "Third Space" outcome—a tangible artifact like an infographic or a social media narrative that materializes the group’s negotiation of complex cultural meanings.